Rikaelisabeth09/Investigate-Hotel-Business-using-Data-Visualization/README.md

 ![Impact Analysis of Stay Duration on Hotel Bookings](https://github.com/Rikaelisabeth09/Investigate-Hotel-Business-using-Data-Visualization/blob/main/Impact%20Analysis%20of%20Stay%20Duration%20.png)

 Insight:
+The distinct patterns of hotel booking cancellations between city hotels and resort hotels are quite intriguing.
+The data reveals that:
-- **Higher Volatility in City Hotels**: The city hotel cancellation rate is generally higher and more volatile compared to the resort hotel, especially for stay durations under 10 nights.
-This indicates that guests at city hotels frequently change or cancel their bookings within short stay periods.
+1. The city hotel cancellation rate is generally higher and more volatile compared to the resort hotel, especially for stay durations under 10 nights.
-- **Significant Increase Beyond 10 Nights**: For city hotels, the cancellation rate starts to increase significantly once the stay duration exceeds 10 nights.
-This suggests that longer stays at city hotels are more prone to cancellations, potentially due to changes in travel plans or unforeseen circumstances affecting the longer duration.
+2. However, the city hotel cancellation rate starts to increase significantly once the stay duration exceeds 10 nights.
-- **Stability in Resort Hotels**: In contrast, the resort hotel cancellation rate remains relatively stable until the stay duration exceeds 16 nights, where it then increases more sharply.
-This stability indicates that guests at resort hotels are generally more committed to their bookings, particularly for shorterstays.
+3. In contrast, the resort hotel cancellation rate remains relatively stable until the 16+ night stays, where it then increases more sharply.

-- **Divergent Booking Patterns**: These divergent patterns suggest that guests staying at city hotels tend to be more flexible in adjusting their travel plans, especially for shorter stays.
-On the other hand, resort hotel guests appear to be more committed to their bookings, particularly for shorter durations, reflecting a more planned and stable travel itinerary.
+These divergent patterns suggest that guests staying at city hotels tend to be more flexible in adjusting their travel plans, particularly for longer durations.
+On the other hand, resort hotel guests appear to be more committed to their bookings, especially for shorter stay periods.

 ### 3. Impact Analysis of Lead Time on Hotel Bookings
 ![Impact Analysis of Lead Time on Hotel Bookings](https://github.com/Rikaelisabeth09/Investigate-Hotel-Business-using-Data-Visualization/blob/main//Impact%20Analysis%20Of%20Lead%20Time%20On%20Hotel%20Bookings%20Cancellation%20Rates.png)

+Insight:
+-   `City Hotels`: Higher cancellation rates, increasing with longer lead times, peaking at 0.79 for bookings over 12 months in advance.
+-   `Resort Hotels`: Lower and more stable cancellation rates, with a maximum of 0.47 for bookings over 12 months in advance.

+## Business Recommendation
+### 1. Monthly Hotel Booking Analysis Based on Hotel Type
+- Marketing and Promotions: City Hotels should focus marketing efforts on the summer months to maximize on the peak period, while also creating strategies to boost bookings during the off-season (e.g., special offers or events).
+Resort Hotels can benefit from targeting the summer vacation crowd but should also look into stabilizing demand during the non-peak periods.
+- Resource Allocation: Understanding these trends allows both City and Resort Hotels to allocate resources, such as staffing and inventory, more effectively to handle peak seasons and optimize operations during low seasons.
+- Event Planning and Partnerships: City Hotels can leverage events and conferences to drive bookings, especially during peak months.
+Resort Hotels might benefit from partnerships with travel agencies and vacation planners to attract steady bookings throughout the year

+### 2. Impact Analysis of Stay Duration on Hotel Bookings
+- Targeted Marketing Strategies:
+Hotels can use this information to develop targeted marketing strategies.
+For city hotels, it may be beneficial to offer incentives for longer stays to reduce the high cancellation rates.
+For resort hotels, maintaining high customer commitment levels through personalized experiences and loyalty programs could be key.
+- Dynamic Pricing Models:
+Implementing dynamic pricing models that consider stay duration and cancellation patterns can help optimize revenue.
+City hotels might consider stricter cancellation policies for longer stays, while resort hotels could maintain flexible policies for short stays.
+- Operational Adjustments:
+Understanding these patterns can help in better forecasting and resource allocation.
+City hotels may need to maintain more flexible operations to accommodate frequent booking changes, while resort hotels can focus on providing a consistent guest experience for shorter, more stable stays.

+### 3. Impact Analysis of Lead Time on Hotel Bookings

+City Hotels:
+- Flexible Cancellation Policies: Introduce more flexible cancellation policies to accommodate the higher variability in cancellations.
+For example, offering free cancellation up to a certain number of days before the stay.
+-Incentives for Early Bookings: Provide incentives for early bookings, such as discounts or complimentary services, to encourage guests to commit to their bookings.
+- Targeted Marketing: Focus marketing efforts on shorter lead time bookings to minimize cancellations.
+Highlight the convenience and advantages of last-minute stays.

+Resort Hotels:
+- Maintaining Stability: Continue to offer stable and attractive packages for short-term bookings, ensuring guests remain committed.
+- Long-term Booking Packages: Create special packages for long-term bookings to maintain low cancellation rates.
+These could include flexible rescheduling options or bundled experiences.
+- Loyalty Programs: Strengthen loyalty programs to enhance customer commitment and reduce cancellation rates.
+Offer rewards for repeat bookings and long-term stays.